hit9/ssdb.api.docs/README.md

 qpush_back
 ----------

-Append a member to the end of a queue.
+Append one or multiple members to the end of a queue.

 ```
-qpush_back queue member
+qpush_back queue members..
 ```

 Return the queue's size after push operation